-- 1. commits an illegal act while on the school premises - 2. publishes slanderous or libellous material in writing or on social media about the school and/or any member of the school community. - 3. makes false allegations about a member of staff - 4. is in possession of or supplying illicit substances - 5. brings a weapon to school - 6. vandalises school property - 7. commits an act which is deemed to be more serious than incidents covered in the general behaviour policy.
+- 1. commits an illegal act while on the school premises - 2. publishes slanderous or libellous material in writing or on social media about any member of the school community. - 3. makes false allegations about a member of staff - 4. is in possession of or supplying illicit substances - 5. brings a weapon to school - 6. vandalises school property - 7. commits an act which is deemed to be more serious than incidents covered in the general behaviour policy.

-12. USING SANCTIONS
+13. USING SANCTIONS